armandfardeau/dinghy-ffv4/content/en/docs/chronologies/dematage.md

 ---
-title: "Towing under sail after a dismasting"
+title: Towing after a dismasting
 weight: 6
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/docs/chronologies/mast_grabbing"
+  - "/docs/chronologies"
+  - "/docs/chronologies/man_overboard"
 ---

-# Towing after a dismasting

 It happens that the dinghy dismasts, it can happen because of a mast breakage (on the laser at the sleeve) or because of a mast foot breakage.
 In any case, it is impressive and should not be taken lightly.

 ## Preparation of the tow